Tour ID: 10058969

 Heading out on the Tasman Highway, you and your fellow intrepid explorers can sit back and relax in a comfortable modern coach, with commentary from your friendly driver.
 You’ll travel over the Pittwater Causeway onto Forestier Peninsula to visit Tasman National Park and this journey incorporates pristine Pirates Bay and Eaglehawk Neck.

 Leisurely skirting Norfolk Bay on the Tasman Peninsula, you will visit some of the spectacular highlights of this beautiful sanctuary.
-Be inspired and awe-struck at mother nature’s awesome power, which has slowly chiselled the amazing Tasman Arch and Devils Kitchen, combined with a spectacular backdrop of the wild rugged coastline.
+You will be in awe of the wonderful views from Pirates Bay lookout.
+A great photo opportunity!

 While here, you will visit the significant historical site of Port Arthur.
 With access to over 30 restored buildings and ruins – including the penitentiary, the commandant’s house, the church and a separate prison just to name a few – you can wander around and be captivated by the dramatic beginnings of our convict forefathers, in one of the earliest examples of colonial settlement in Van Diemen’s Land; now known as Tasmania.
 The interpretive and interactive presentations will bring an eye opening reality to the harrowing and very often hazardous life of our earliest European settlers.
 With plenty of time at Port Arthur Historic Site, you can immerse yourself in all aspects of its tumultuous and sometimes tragic history.